Waheed-Shinwari/yolov8nano-sod-sahi-visdrone/README.md

 2. Dataset Preparation
    - Download VisDrone2019-DET-train.zip and VisDrone2019-DET-val.zip.
    - Upload these ZIP files to the root of your Google Drive.
    - Run the "Mount Drive & Extract Dataset" cell in the notebook.
 It will automatically create the correct directory structure (`images/` and `labels/`).
+   - download the trained model weights file **"best.pt"** from the repo and make sure to change the model path in the 6th cell of the notebook i.e **MODEL_PATH = "/content/drive/MyDrive/Yolov8_VisDrone_Trained/train100/weights/best.pt"**

 3. Training (Optional)
    If you wish to reproduce the fine-tuned weights, run the training cell.